 Constructed of a breathable mesh back with a mesh-covered, high-density seat.
 You can adjust the arms, height, and back depth.
 Looks good and feels comfortable.
 Assembles in under an hour.
 Dual-wheel casters.
 Built-in support for lumbar region, head, and neck.

 Slight assembly issues include the instructions (minimal) and hardware (not labeled).
-Some buyers claim that it doesn't adjust high enough for taller people.

 Good, solid chair with breathable mesh back.
 Pneumatic height adjustment with a 17” minimum that’s especially popular with shorter buyers.
 Also features tilt tension adjustment, reclining back and lift-up arms.
 A very affordable, general-purpose choice.